Quinnipiac School of Law Honor Code

-(2) Consultation with Faculty Advisor.
-Before bringing or declining to bring charges against the accused student, the Advocate Team shall consult with the Faculty Advisor.
-In the event that the Faculty Advisor and Advocate Team cannot agree on a course of conduct, the Advocate Team shall consult with the Honor Code Committee Chair, whose decision shall govern.
-If the Chair determines that charges should be brought, the Chair shall not serve on the Hearing Panel.
+(2) Consultation with faculty adviser.
+Before bringing or declining to bring charges against the accused student, the Advocate Team shall consult with the faculty adviser.
+In the event that the faculty adviser and Advocate Team cannot agree on a course of conduct, the Advocate Team shall consult with the Honor Code committee chair, whose decision shall govern.
+If the chair determines that charges should be brought, the chair shall not serve on the Hearing Panel.

 The Advocate Team may, in some circumstances and for good cause consistent with the interest of the School of Law community, decline to bring charges notwithstanding sufficient evidence of a violation.
 In such circumstances, the student’s record shall reflect that disposition, including the Advocate Team’s reasons for exercising its discretion to decline to bring charges.
 Factors that the Advocate Team may consider in exercising its discretion include, but are not limited to:

 (a) the severity of the violation and extent of the harm caused by the violation;

 (b) possible improper motives of the person who reported the alleged violation;